Neuroendocrine cells are specialized cells found in many parts of the body, including the gastrointestinal (GI) tract, gallbladder, and lungs.

-- Thoracentesis: During this procedure, a medical professional uses a hollow needle to extract fluid from around the lungs and check if they contain cancer cells.
+- Thoracentesis: During this procedure, a healthcare professional uses a hollow needle to extract fluid from around the lungs and check whether it contains cancer cells.

 - Needle biopsy: During this procedure, a doctor removes tissue samples from a suspicious mass by passing a thin needle through it.

-- Endobronchial ultrasonography (EBUS): EBUS uses ultrasound to visualize structures within and beside the central airways.
+- Endobronchial ultrasonography: A healthcare professional uses ultrasound to visualize structures within and beside the central airways.

 - Open surgery: This procedure involves a surgical incision through the skin to get a sample from the tumor.